-Tap water contains chemicals and compounds that are safe for humans, but can be bad news for fish.
+Tap water contains chemicals and compounds that are safe for humans but can be bad news for fish.
 Municipal water is routinely treated with chlorine.
 This kills dangerous bacteria, and makes water safe for humans.
 The amount of chlorine that actually runs through a faucet is minimal as far as humans and most pets are concerned.
-Well water is known to have high levels of heavy metals.
-The amount of chlorine, heavy metals, and other elements typically found in tap water are safe for people, but are toxic to fish.
+Well, water is known to have high levels of heavy metals.
+The amount of chlorine, heavy metals, and other elements typically found in tap water is safe for people but is toxic to fish.

 When filling a new tank, or when changing water in an established tank during regular maintenance it is important to use a water conditioner treatment.
 An aquarium water conditioner neutralizes chlorine, chloramines, and heavy metals.
 Any ammonia or nitrites in the water are detoxified.
 This renders the water safe and hospitable to fish.

 Many fish tank water conditioners are designed to recreate the conditions of the species natural habitat.
 This can reduce stress levels and lead to fish acting similar to how they do in the wild, and create a more enjoyable tank for the aquarium inhabitants and the fishkeeper.
 There are also water conditioners formulated to protect and improve the health of fish.
 Fish naturally produce a protein secretion called a slime coat.
 This slime coat creates a barrier and works as a defense against bacteria, parasites, disease, and infection.
 Some aquarium water conditioners strengthen the natural slime coat, or create a synthetic slime coat, while also reducing inflammation and promoting healing.